Yaya-Cout/Nwagyu/src/guide/help/how-to-install.md

 If the upload doesn’t work, here are some things worth trying:

-- Make sure you’re using the latest version of Chrome
+- Make sure you’re using the latest version of your Chromium-based browser that support WebUSB
 - Close all your browser tabs but one
 - Try another USB cable
 - Reset your calculator by using a pencil to press the reset button on the back